DataGrip includes several predefined keymaps and lets you customize frequently used shortcuts.

 DataGrip automatically suggests a predefined keymap based on your environment.
 Make sure that it matches the OS you are using or select the one that matches shortcuts from another IDE or editor you are used to (for example, Eclipse or NetBeans).

 A keymap is a list of actions with corresponding keyboard and mouse shortcuts and abbreviations.
 You cannot change predefined keymaps.
 Instead, when you modify any shortcut of a predefined keymap, DataGrip creates a copy of that keymap, which you can configure.
 Click to duplicate the selected keymap, rename, remove, or restore it to default values.
+For information about keymap files, see Location of user-defined keymaps.

 Some actions inherit their keyboard shortcuts or mouse shortcuts from other actions.
 On the Keymap page, you can navigate to the parent action using the inherited from link.
 When you change a shortcut of a parent action, all shortcuts of its child actions change accordingly.
 When you change a shortcut of a child action, it does not affect the shortcuts of its parent action, but the inheritance link is removed making both actions independent.